 The structured doctoral programme “Music matters” is designed as a 4 year programme with specific courses complementing the work on the PhD thesis, as described in the illustration below.

-In the first year, doctoral candidates and supervision team(s) become familiar with each other.
+In the first year (initial phase), doctoral candidates and supervision team(s) become familiar with each other.
 One focus is on the existing exposés submitted as part of the application process.
 They will be reworked and further developed.
 The additional courses form a common ground for the entire programme.
 Theoretical and methodological work with a focus on materiality, knowings and practices will serve as a basis for the candidates to map their own projects within their disciplinary field(s), but also to establish a shared vocabulary and a common language to discuss topics with the other candidates.
-At the end of the first year, the candidates should have a matching supervision team, a refined and elaborated idea of their topic including the relevant literature and the state of art, as well as a sound knowledge about theoretical and methodological positions related to the programme.
+At the end of the first year, the candidates should have a refined and elaborated idea of their topic including the relevant literature and the state of art, as well as a sound knowledge about theoretical and methodological positions related to the programme.
 The initial phase is completed with a first TAC-meeting.

-The second year is dedicated to the individual research of the candidates.
+The second year (research phase) is dedicated to the individual research of the candidates.
 However, they will be in a constant exchange with their supervision team and their colleagues.
 This is guaranteed by the TAC and the colloquia.
-In addition, the candidates will organize an international lecture series with internal and external guests on a topic arising from the programme.
-The team will plan the programme, advertise the series and invite the lecturers.
-This is an opportunity to acquire organizational soft skills and to exchange ideas with researchers in the field.
 Mobility, international exchange and networking will continue to be crucial aspects in the following years of the PhD.
 Candidates will be encouraged to attend conferences related to their topics, present their work outside the programme and meet specialists for additional input.